 - Read More: Everything announced at Pokemon Presents

-It is presumed this is tied to photo scoring; the rarer the pose, the higher the points.
-It appears that the brightening effect will also help budding photographers to take better shots in low-light settings too.
+As mentioned above, it is also tied to photo scoring; the rarer the pose, the higher the points.
+The brightening effect also helps budding photographers to take better shots in low-light settings too.

 For everything we know about the game including features, all Pokemon, and more, check out our hub here.